 What changed about Capital One Venture X lounge access in February 2026?

 Effective 1 February 2026, three major changes took effect on the Capital One Venture X personal card.
 First, authorized users no longer receive complimentary lounge access — each authorized user can be enrolled for lounge access at $125 per year (up to four authorized users).
-Second, guest access at Capital One Lounges costs $45 per adult and $25 per child, with free guest access (up to 2 guests) only available to primary cardholders who spend $75,000 or more on the card in a calendar year.
+Second, guest access at Capital One Lounges costs $45 per adult and $25 per child aged 2 to 17, with free guest access (up to 2 guests) only available to primary cardholders who spend $75,000 or more on the card in a calendar year.
 Third, complimentary Priority Pass guest access was eliminated entirely on the personal Venture X card; guests at Priority Pass lounges now cost $35 per visit.
 The Venture X Business retained two complimentary Priority Pass guests per visit.

 What is the new July 2026 Amex Centurion Lounge restriction?